Hone your communication skills, cultural knowledge, and historic perspective in this unique degree program.

 About the East Asian Studies Bachelor's Degree

-Through your courses, you'll gain an understanding of East Asia based on both expanded cultural awareness and scholarly analysis.
-You'll build a foundation of knowledge that enriches your appreciation of the area while helping you prepare for a range of careers—such as translator, teacher, reporter, analyst, or nonprofit field employee—that require a broad understanding of the culture and region.
+Through your courses, you'll gain an understanding of East Asia based on both expanded cultural awareness and scholarly analysis and build a foundation of knowledge that enriches your appreciation of the area.
+The multidisciplinary curriculum covers culture, history, society, and the language of the region.

 What You'll Learn